mighty-gerbils/gerbil/doc/guide/README.md

 The core system has no outside depencies, but the standard library has several mostly optional dependencies.
-The only hard dependency is `libcrypto` from OpenSSL; important parts of the standard library require it.
+The only hard dependency is `libssl` and `libcrypto` from OpenSSL; important parts of the standard library require it and we refuse to ship software without SSL/TLS support in the 2020s.

 All the other dependencies are soft.
 Most library modules with foreign dependencies are not built by default, with the exception of